Geetha63/MS-Teams-Scripts/Add App to Teams and Tenant/README.md

  ### Example

-    To install Notepad, please provide app displayname: Notepad for parameter $AppName, Notepad will be installed after successful running of the script
+    To install OneNote, please provide app displayname: OneNote for parameter $AppName, OneNote will be installed after successful running of the script

 #### Expected Output
-Notepad has been installed
+OneNote has been installed